Strong tornadoes threaten millions more in the central US after a weekend of violent storms that left at least 28 dead

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Hanna Park, Karina Tsui, Matt Rehbein and Ray Sanchez contributed to this report.
+CNN’s Karina Tsui, Matt Rehbein, Ray Sanchez, Andy Rose, and Zoe Sottile contributed to this report.